Ant-Brain/EfficientWord-Net/README.md

 * Add audio file handler in streams.
 PR's are welcome.
 * Remove librosa requirement to encourage generating reference files directly in edge devices
 * Add more detailed documentation explaining slider window concept
+* Add model finetuning support
+* Add support for sparse and finegrained pruning where the resultant models could be used for finetuning (already working on the same)

 ## SUPPORT US:

 Our hotword detector's performance is notably low when compared to Porcupine.
 We have thought about better NN architectures for the engine and hope to outperform Porcupine.
 This has been our undergrad project.
 Hence your support and encouragement will motivate us to develop the engine.
 If you loved this project recommend this to your peers, give us a 🌟 in Github and a clap 👏 in [medium](https://link.medium.com/yMBmWGM03kb).

+Update: Your stars encouraged us to create a new model which is far better , lets make this community grow

 ## LICENCSE : [Apache License 2.0](/LICENSE.md)